Combatting Illegal Wildlife Trafficking.

 A Review of Shipping Companies’ Carriage Policies on International Shark Fin Trade

-The Joint Industry Guidelines for Combatting Illegal Wildlife Trafficking is an example of Private Partnerships initiative led by the World Shipping Council, supported by 9 other international organisations to join forces to support and promote existing International Maritime Organisation (IMO) guidelines by providing specific and actionable guidance to private sector stakeholders.
-For more information here.Operation Coastline
+One example is the Joint Industry Guidelines for Combatting Illegal Wildlife Trafficking, led by the World Shipping Council and supported by nine international organisations.
+This initiative complements the International Maritime Organization (IMO) guidelines by providing clear, actionable steps for private sector stakeholders.

 Did You Know?